William Hung

 At the time of his audition, Hung was a civil engineering student at UC Berkeley.
 After his spirited audition to be the next American Idol, he won the support of many fans, ironically, based on his perceived lack of musical talent.
 Hung voluntarily left university to pursue a music career.
 His recording career was marked by negative critical reaction.
-His debut album Inspiration (2004) topped the Billboad Top Independent Album Chart.
+His debut album Inspiration (2004) topped the Billboard Top Independent Album Chart.
 However, his next two records, the Christmas EP Hung for the Holidays (2004) and his second album Miracle: Happy Summer from William Hung (2005) were significantly less commercially successful.

 He brought his own career as a musician to an end when in 2011 he accepted a job opportunity as a technical crime analyst for the Los Angeles County Sheriff's Department, and decided to pursue law enforcement.
 Since then, Hung has reflected positively on his pop music career.

 Personal life

 Hung is a 73rd-generation descendant of Confucius.

 After growing up in the Sha Tin district of British Hong Kong, Hung moved with his family to the Van Nuys area in Los Angeles, California, at age 11.
 He was a civil engineering student at University of California, Berkeley, when he competed on the US television contest series American Idol.
 He exited college to pursue his music career and later graduated from California State University, Northridge with a degree in mathematics.
 Hung later completed an MBA from Marist College.

 Hung was married to Jian Teng on June 18, 2014.
 Prior to this marriage, he had already gone through a divorce.
 This second marriage also ended in divorce.
 In 2022, Hung admitted that his gambling addiction had contributed towards his divorce and that he was taking steps to eradicate it from his life.